i-made-that/breakTimer/README.md

 *** Note: at this time browseLocal will create a file 'breaks.html' in the users home directory.
 Apologies, until I figure out Python relative paths. ***

-(The current test version executes every 10 seconds for testing)
+(The current test version executes every 10 seconds for testing.
+To change this, open breakTimer.py in a text editor (NOT WORD) and follow instructions on line 22)

 To run, open Terminal, navigate to the breakTimer directory, and type: